-Vote on NJ bill to bar certain vaccine exemptions uncertain
+Vote on NJ bill to bar certain vaccine exemptions stalled

 TRENTON, N.J.
-(AP) — The prospects of a vote on legislation to eliminate most religious exemptions for vaccines for schoolchildren in New Jersey looked uncertain Monday, according to the bill’s sponsor, as opponents crowded the Statehouse grounds with flags, bullhorns and banners.
+(AP) — New Jersey lawmakers postponed an expected vote on a bill to eliminate most religious exemptions for vaccines for schoolchildren saying they lacked the votes, and leading to raucous cheers from opponents who had encircled the Statehouse with flags, bullhorns and banners.

-The Democrat-led Assembly and Senate were expected to vote on the legislation during a marathon meeting before a new legislative session starts Tuesday, but one of the bill’s sponsors, Democratic Sen. Joe Vitale, said he was unsure of the bill’s fate because lawmakers were still trying to get enough supportive votes.
+Democratic Senate President Steve Sweeney and Majority Leader Loretta Weinberg said late Monday that there was a lot of “misinformation” getting around, leading to lawmakers withholding support for the measure that had already passed in the Assembly.

+For the third time in a month, the opponents homed in on the capitol complex and lobbed argument after argument at state lawmakers, including that their religious freedom was being violated by the measure.
+When it became clear that the bill would not get a vote, they cheered and applauded so loudly that it could be heard inside the Senate chamber.

 The legislation as initially written would have ended a religious exemption to vaccine requirements for children attending any school in the state, but lawmakers amended the bill last week to allow exemptions for pupils at private schools and for siblings of children who had vaccine-related injuries.

-Despite the last-minute changes, opponents crowded the Statehouse complex for the third time in a month, even arranging for portable toilets to be brought in.
+Despite the last-minute changes, opponents crowded the Statehouse, even arranging for portable toilets to be brought in.
 They circled the building, and their chanting was so loud that it made the proceedings in the Senate chamber difficult to hear.

 “My choice, my God,” they chanted, along with signs that read: “I’m the parent.
 I call the shots” and “In God We Trust.”